Table of Contents

 • eSIM in Smartwatches, Tablets, and Laptops: How It Works

-Ever wished your smartwatch could stay connected without your phone?
+Ever wish your smartwatch could stay connected without your phone?
 With eSIM, it can!
 Smartwatches, tablets, and laptops are now equipped with eSIM to ensure seamless connectivity.

 • Smartwatches (Apple Watch, Samsung Galaxy Watch) use eSIM to receive calls and texts without a phone nearby.